er09ani/er09ani/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on a Full Stack Web Application that sends user an email reminder/ sms reminder
-- 🌱 I’m understanding Spring Security features,
+- 🌱 I’m using Spring Boot as backend, Spring Security as authentication framework, HTML, CSS and Thymleaf as front end technology